SaudAliMS/trivia-survivor/Assets/Firebase/Editor/readme.md

 Release Notes
 -------------
+### 5.6.1
+  - Overview
+    - Fixed race condition on iOS SDK startup and fixed some issues in the Android Resolver.
+  - Changes
+    - General (iOS): Updated to the latest iOS SDK to fix a crash on firebase::App creation caused by a race condition.
+The crash could occur when accessing the [FIRApp firebaseUserAgent] property of the iOS FIRApp.
+    - General (Android): Fixed Java version check in Android resolver when using Java SE 12 and above.
+    - General (Android): Whitelisted Unity 2017.4 and above for ARM64 builds.
+      Previously required ARM64 libraries would be stripped from all Unity 2017 builds resulting in a DllNotFoundException.

 ### 5.6.0
   - Overview
     - Added Game Center sign-in to Auth and fixed intermittent crashes due to